What does S-80 mean?

 The “fuss” mentioned happened at the Northeast Computer Show in Boston in 1979.
 The details of exactly what happened are unclear, but three exhibitors were removed from the show.
 All three exhibitors had been using the word TRS-80 (a trademarked term) on their items.
 They were able to return to the show only after either covering the word or by making it clearer that Radio Shack was the trademark owner.

-This overzealous enforcement (which might not even have been instigated by Radio Shack) briefly became a public relations problem.
-But despite widespread fears, it soon became clear that Radio Shack only objected to the use of TRS‑80 in product names, not advertising.
+This overzealous enforcement (which probably wasn’t even instigated by Radio Shack) briefly became a public relations problem.
+But despite widespread fears, it soon became clear that Radio Shack only objected to the use of TRS-80 in product names, not in advertising.
 As a result, the name “S-80” never really caught on.
-Almost everyone resumed using TRS‑80, even 80-U.S. Journal and Softside.
+Almost everyone resumed using TRS-80, even 80-U.S. Journal and Softside.